 Regardless of your experience, you’re expected to carry yourself with composure and confidence.
-After all, who would hire some one they didn’t feel they could rely on, whether it be for an acting job, a voiceover, or any other profession for that matter?
+After all, who would hire some one they didn’t feel they could rely on, whether it be for a voice acting job, or any other profession for that matter?

 Here are 10 dependable ways to increase your confidence and make yourself a reliable talent: